 Last October during mid-term break, I decided to take the kids on a road trip to Portugal.
 The Algarve is just a few hours away.

-Rob was scheduled to be away during the first half of the break.
-So, in all my infinite wisdom, I thought me & the lads should go surfing.
+Hubby was scheduled to be away during the first half of the break.
+So, in all my infinite wisdom, I thought we should go surfing.

 Our Island in Bahamas is protected by reef.
 Thus no surf.

-Surfing was on my bucket list, so why not?
+Surfing has been on my bucket list, so why not?
 The boys were finally old enough and they are strong swimmers.
 So off to Sagres, Portugal we went.

 Sagres is in the far western corner of the Algarve.
 It’s a sleepy little place known mostly for surfing and great praias (Prai means beach, in Portuguese).
 It’s just a few miles from Cabo Sao Vicente, the most westerly point in Europe, which is rather stunning.

 This Shit is Hard.

 Don’t ever kid yourself into thinking surfing is easy.
 It’s not!
 There is a steep learning curve and a reason why people spend a lifetime committed to the sport.
 You need the time.
 I’m a strong swimmer and practice yoga.
 Thus, I assumed surfing would be somewhat easy.
 Wrong.
 So wrong.